Sachade/conventions/README.md

 Having common conventions enables us to produce higher quality software faster.

-Conventions increase the number of **issues caught before code review**, so that code review can focus on what matters (in order of importance):
+Conventions increase the number of issues caught before [code review](./code-review), so that reviewers can focus on what matters (in order of importance):

 * Correctness
 * Ease of understanding